whitef0x0/node-email-verification/README.md

 # node email verification
 verify user signup with node and mongodb

-the way this works (when this actually works) is as follows:
+the way this works is as follows:

 - temporary user is created with a randomly generated URL assigned to it and then saved to a mongoDB collection
 - email is sent to the email address the user signed up with
 - when the URL is accessed, the user's data is inserted into the real collection

+a temporary user document has a TTL of 24 hours by default, but this (as well as many other things) can be configured. see the options section for more details. it is also possible to resend the verification email if needed.

 ### usage
-assuming you have a directory structure like so:
+this little guide of sorts assumes you have a directory structure like so:

 ```
 app/